Abandoned Farmhouse

 Summary of Abandoned Farmhouse

-- Assonance: Assonance is the repetition of vowel sounds in the same line.
-For example, the sound of /i/ in “A woman lived with him, says the bedroom wall” and the sound of /o/ in “a doll in overalls.
-Something went wrong, they say.”
+1. Assonance: Assonance, the repetition of vowel sounds within close proximity, enhances the musicality of the poem.
+Consider the line “A woman lived with him, says the bedroom wall” – the repeated short i sound creates a subtle echo.
+Similarly, the repetition of the short o sound in “a doll in overalls.
+Something went wrong, they say” adds to the poem’s lyrical quality.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession.
-For example, such as the sound of /b/ in “says the Bible with a broken back” and the sound of /t/ in “says the sandbox made from a tractor tire”.
+2. Alliteration: Alliteration, the repetition of consonant sounds at the beginning of words, adds emphasis and texture to certain phrases.
+For example, the repetition of the b sound in “says the Bible with a broken back” draws attention to the image and adds a rhythmic quality.
+The repetition of the t sound in “says the sandbox made from a tractor tire” also contributes to the poem’s sonic appeal.

 “Something went wrong, says the empty house